THE MUDDLE FAMILIES

 When William retired they moved from Sutton in Surrey to Pevensey Bay near Eastbourne in Sussex.
 William died in a nursing home in Eastbourne on 18 April 1971, at the age of 72.
 Two years later Louisa moved to Redhill in Surrey to be near the rest of the family.
 Then eleven years after William's death Louisa died in the East Surrey Hospital at Redhill, at the age of 78, her death being registered during the 1st quarter of 1982.

-Frederick and Edith’s third child was Frederick Rolph Muddle who was born in West Ham registration district in Essex on 31 March 1907.
+Frederick and Edith’s third child was Frederick Rolph Muddle who was born at Layton in Essex on 31 March 1907.
+In the census of 2 April 1911 Frederick, at the age of 4, was living with his parents at 30 Oakhill Road in Sutton, Surrey.
 When he was 23 years old Frederick married 21-year-old Christine Leitch in Kingston registration district in Surrey during the 2nd quarter of 1930.
 They had one child, a daughter, before they separated.
 Then in 1945 Christine was living at 33 Central Gardens, Morden, Surrey, when she had a son by another partner.
 Christine died at the age of 64, her death being registered in Paddington registration district in London during the 2nd quarter of 1973.
 Frederick died on 22 February 1979 in Sutton registration district in Surrey at the age of 71, and he was buried in plot VX327 of Sutton Cemetery.

-Frederick and Edith’s fourth child was Kathleen Annie Muddle who was born in West Ham registration district in Essex on 2 April 1909.
-When she was 21 years old Kathleen married Frederick Burton in Epsom registration district in Surrey during the 3rd quarter of 1930.
-Frederick was from Scotland and had met Kathleen while he was working on the railway in the Epsom area.
-They had one child, a son.
+Frederick and Edith’s fourth child was Kathleen Annie Muddle who was born at Walthamstow in Essex on 2 April 1909.
+In the census of 2 April 1911 Kathleen, at the age of 2, was living with her parents at 30 Oakhill Road in Sutton, Surrey.
+When she was 21 years old Kathleen married 24-year-old Frederick Burton in Epsom registration district in Surrey during the 3rd quarter of 1930.
+Frederick had been born in Scotland on 18 December 1905, and he had met Kathleen while he was working on the railway in the Epsom area.
+They had one child, a son, born in Depwade registration district in Norfolk in 1938.
 Kathleen died in Bracknell registration district in Berkshire on 10 April 1976, at the age of 67.
-Frederick has also died.
+Fifteen years later Frederick died at the age of 85, his death being registered in Bracknell registration district during the 1st quarter of 1991.

-Frederick and Edith’s fifth child was Harold Stephen Muddle who was born in Epsom registration district in Surrey on 8 April 1912.
+Frederick and Edith’s fifth child was Harold Stephen Muddle who was born at Sutton in Surrey on 8 April 1912.
 When he was 29 years old Harold married Edna May Love in Mid-East Surrey registration district during the 3rd quarter of 1941.
 They had two children, both daughters, born in Mid-East Surrey registration district in 1942 and 1948.
 The family name was changed from Muddle to Muddel sometime between the births of their two children.
+The electoral registers from 1951 to 1960 record Harold and Edna living at 21 Dahomey Road, Streatham, London, SW16.
 Edna died at the age of 67, her death being registered in Croydon registration district in Surrey during the 3rd quarter of 1978.
+Twelve years later Harold died at the age of 78, his death being registered in Uckfield registration district in Sussex during April 1990.

-Frederick and Edith’s sixth child was Nora Julie Muddle who was born in Epsom registration district in Surrey in 1919.
+Frederick and Edith’s sixth child was Nora Julie Muddle who was born at Sutton in Surrey on 7 March 1919.
 When she was 20 years old Nora married 23-year-old Sidney Wilfred Cordle at St Dunstan’s Church, Cheam, Surrey on 10 February 1940.
 Sidney was the son of William and Blanche Cordle, and he had been born at 26 Walpole Terrace in Brighton on 10 April 1916.
 Sidney and Nora had four children born between 1943 and 1948.
 Sidney died at his home, 95 Gander Green Lane, Cheam, Surrey, during July 1980, at the age of 64.

-William and Ann’s fourth child was Albert Arthur Muddle who was born at 44 Homesdale Road in Reigate on 4 October 1889.
-In the census of 5 April 1891 Albert, at the age of 1, was living with his parents at 34 Nutley Lane in Reigate.
-Then in the census of 31 March 1901 Albert, now aged 11, was living with his parents at 32 Nutley Lane in Reigate.
-When he was 22 years old Albert married 25-year-old Janet Muir Wilson at St Matthew’s Church in Redhill, Surrey on 20 April 1912.
+When he was 22 years old Albert married 25-year-old Janet Muir Wilson, known as Benny, at St Matthew’s Church in Redhill, Surrey on 20 April 1912.
 Albert was then a chauffeur living with his parents at 32 Nutley Lane in Reigate, and Janet was a tailoress living at 3 London Road in Redhill.
 Janet was the daughter of John and Catherine Wilson, and she had been born at 3 Cleveden Villas, Torquay, Devon on 26 September 1886.

-Albert and Janet had four children; the first two were born in Reigate registration district in 1913 and 1915.
-Then on 29 July 1916 Albert enlisted in the Motor Transport Division of the Royal Army Service Corps and by the time of his discharge on 5 September 1919 he was Acting Corporal DM2/195660.
-It seems that Albert only served in the United Kingdom as he does not seem to have been awarded any campaign medals.[2]
-After Albert was discharged from the army Albert and Janet's other two children were born at Avon Lodge in Pevensey Bay near Eastbourne in Sussex in 1920 and 1923.
+After Albert's discharged from the army his and Janet's other two children were born at Avon Lodge in Pevensey Bay near Eastbourne in Sussex in 1920 and 1923.
 Albert then left his wife and children and went to live in France with a British married woman called Rose Claire Smith, who already had four or five children, and by whom Albert had a son born at The Hermitage, Nameau des Vertus in the township of Saint-Aubin-sur-Scie, just south of Dieppe in France on 11 April 1925.
-When this son married in 1950 Albert's occupation was given as consultant research.
+When this son married in 1950 Albert's occupation was given as consultant research and he was then living at the Meads in Eastbourne, Sussex.

 Janet had been living at 8 Redstone Road in Redhill when she emigrated from England to New Zealand with the family of her daughter Phyllis.
 On 26 July 1947 they all flew on Pan American Airways flight 101/26 from London to New York and were described on American immigration documents as in transit to New Zealand.
 These documents described Janet as having brown hair and grey eyes.[3]
 When Albert's father died in 1948 he left the family home, Avon Lodge at Pevensey Bay, to Janet, who sold it.
 When Janet found that she was dying of cancer she returned to England to live with her daughter Eileen at Redhill, as she wanted to be buried at Reigate.
 Janet sailed tourist class on the Tamaroa of the Shaw, Savill & Albion Line from Wellington, New Zealand and arrived at Southampton on 29 October 1949.
 On the passenger list Janet gave her intended address in England as 1 Millhouse Estate in Salfords, Surrey.[4]
 Just on a year later Janet died at the age of 64, her death being registered in South-East Surrey registration district during the 4th quarter of 1950.

-Five years after Janet’s death Albert, at the age of 66, married 43-year-old Patricia E K Granville in Cuckfield registration district in Sussex during the 1st quarter of 1956.
-Patricia had been born on 28 September 1912.
-Twenty years after this marriage Albert died at the age of 86, his death being registered in Stroud registration district in Gloucestershire during the 3rd quarter of 1976.
+Twenty years after Albert and Patricia married Albert died at the age of 86, his death being registered in Stroud registration district in Gloucestershire during the 3rd quarter of 1976.
 Three years later Patricia died at the age of 67, her death being registered in Gloucester registration district in Gloucestershire during the 1st quarter of 1980.

 Albert and Janet’s eldest child was Phyllis Brenda Muddle who was born in Reigate on 13 January 1913.
 When she was 25 years old Phyllis married 25-year-old Richard Joseph Parker, known as Dick, in Battle registration district in Sussex during the 2nd quarter of 1938.
 Dick had been born in Lewisham registration district in London on 6 January 1913.
 Dick and Phyllis had one child born in Hastings, Sussex during 1939.
 They had been living at Noseary in Iden near Rye in Sussex where Dick was a farmer when in 1947 they emigrated from England to New Zealand with their daughter and Phyllis' mother.
 On 26 July 1947 they all flew on Pan American Airways flight 101/26 from London to New York and were described on American immigration documents as in transit to New Zealand.
 These documents described Dick as 5ft 10½ins tall with fair hair and blue eyes, and Phyllis as 5ft 5ins tall with brown hair and blue eyes.
 They arrived in New Zealand in August 1947 and became sheep farmers.
 Richard died of cancer on 12 March 1979, at the age of 66, and he was buried at Tauranga.
 Seventeen years later Phyllis died on 29 September 1996, at the age of 83, and was cremated.